humdrum-tools/vhv-documentation/interface/musicxml/index.md

 	content="MXL (compressed MusicXML) files cannot be loaded directly into VHV.
 First unzip the MXL file and then drag-and-drop the resulting MusicXML file (with the extension `.xml`) into VHV, or load the MXL files into a notation editor that understands the MXL format and resave as MusicXML."
 %}

+{% include note.html
+	content="MusicXML file conversions include a `**recip` spine in the first column.
+An explantion or method for removing this spine will be added later."

+%}

 ## Copy/Paste MusicXML data ##

 MusicXML data can also be copy/pasted into the VHV text editor.
 In this case VHV